meyerbw10/Password-Generator/README.md

 ## Project Description

 For my third challenge its time to work on a working Password Generator!
+User has choice on if their password will include, lowercase letters, uppercase letters, numers and/or symbols.
 My projects are on display via Github, with clickable images as well as my resume in a clickable PDF file.

 ---

 ## Installation